 It is quite common to have multiple students at one capstone site.
 When one supervisor is mentoring a group of students, there is an even greater need for advance planning and organization to make it an optimum learning experience that includes individualized learning objectives and learning strategies.
-It is most effective and efficient to form teams of students, who can provide co-treatment, initial reflection, feedback and support to sister students.
+It is most effective and efficient to form teams of students, who can work with patients/clients in a co-treatment/group setting, engage in initial reflection, feedback and provide support to each other.
 Supervising multiple students provides an opportunity for peer evaluation in a non-competitive, collaborative environment.
-This is made possible by structuring student meetings to allow for discussion of documentation, treatment plans, and verbal processing of practice dilemmas.
-Students can individually revise written materials to respond to the feedback.
-Both drafts should be turned into the supervisor for review.
+This is made possible by structuring student meetings to allow for discussion of capstone programing/interventions related to the students capstone goals.
 Summaries of these meetings are shared with the mentor so that further discussion and processing can occur with the student group.
-It is helpful for student teams to present well-developed client case presentations, in-services, and videos of intervention at these student meetings.
-One-to-one supervisory feedback will be necessary on a less frequent basis.